 Jesus told Peter that he would deny him three times before the rooster crowed during his movement from judgment hall to judgment hall on the days leading up to his crucifixion.
-Of course, Peter denied that he would deny the Christ.
+Of course, Peter didn’t accept that he would deny Christ.
 Just as Jesus predicted, Peter denied Jesus three times.
 When Jesus came back after his resurrection to the upper room, he met with Peter by asking Peter three times, “Do you love me?
 Feed my lambs”.
 This happened three times, signifying the three times of denial.
 The purpose of what Jesus did was to restore the relationship.
 It was to ensure that the fellowship between him and Peter was still strong.
-When it comes to forgiveness, the goal has to be to ensure that the relationship is restored and that the strength of the fellowship is still intact.
-This principle goes for a wife, husband, friend, family member, children, extended family, coworker, and maybe more importantly, YOURSELF.
+When it comes to forgiveness, the goal has to be to ensure that the relationship is restored and its strength is still intact.
+This principle goes for a wife, husband, friend, family member, children, extended family, coworker, and most importantly YOURSELF.

 Futuristic: The need to control is powerful.
-I do not mean ‘controlling’.
+I do not mean ‘controlling’ in the general sense.
 We are talking about the concept of control in terms of trauma.
 The two criteria for an event being traumatic are: 1.
 The event is uncontrollable.
 2. The event is unexpected.
 These two criteria are what make an event traumatic.
 For example, 911 in New York was unexpected and uncontrollable.
 Someone being raped or assaulted is unexpected and uncontrollable.
 Being T-Boned in an intersection is unexpected and uncontrollable.
+A traumatic event is also defined as one 1) that poses a threat of serious injury or death to oneself or others and 2) elicits feelings of intense fear, helplessness, or horror.
 Since these are the criteria for an event being traumatic, the person who experienced the event constantly attempts to ensure that that thing never happens again.
 Hence, they believe that controlling people and events can keep them safe.
 The need to control results in a constant ‘stress-fest’.
-Again, a reasonable person knows that they cannot control the future, but that doesn’t stop many people from attempting to.
+Again, a reasonable or non-traumatized person knows that they cannot control the future, but that doesn’t stop many people from attempting to.
 Because of this need to control, they never believe they are safe.
 Safety is always a perception and not always a reality.
-We are only as safe because as believe ourselves to be.
-Depending on the neighborhood you grew up in, you may believe you are safe, whereas if someone else from a different upbringing goes to that same neighborhood may believe that they are in constant danger.
+We are only as safe as we believe ourselves to be.
+For example, we all grow up in different kinds of environments and around different sorts of people.
+You and your friends likely have a different meaning for the word safe, depending on your upbringing.
+A neighborhood you consider safe may feel extremely dangerous to your friend.

-There is a better way of looking at our lives and a better focus, as outlined in the chart below.
+There is a better way of looking at our lives than what we’re used to, and the chart below outlines it.